Jachdich/text-meme-editor/README.md

     - arrow keys to navigate
     - d to toggle foreground default mode (does not change existing char colour)
     - ctrl+d to toggle background default mode
+    - # to enter a custom hex value for the foreground colour
+    - ctrl+# to enter a custom hex value for the backgroubnd colour
  - In character sheet focus:
     - arrows to select character to use for the pen
     - Ctrl+e to switch back